serrebi/qBittorrent-Remote/README.md

 - Inspect torrent properties, files, and tracker information.
 - Minimize to the system tray for quick background use, with restore, options, and exit actions available from the tray icon.
 - Optional file-association helpers to register `.torrent` files and magnet URIs with the client.

+### Multiple Server Profiles

+- Maintain multiple qBittorrent servers in a built‑in Profiles manager.
+- Switch the active server at any time from the Profile chooser on the main toolbar.
+- Edit, add, remove, and rename profiles from File → Profiles…
+- The Options dialog’s “Connection (Active Profile)” tab edits only the currently active profile.
+- Settings persist to `qbittorrent-wx-client.json` and remain backward‑compatible with older single‑server configs.

 ## Prerequisites